-Did you know that more than one-half of your home’s energy costs are for your heating and cooling?
-That’s why it’s so important to have an energy-efficient HVAC system.
+Did you know that more than half of your home’s energy costs are for your heating and cooling?
+This is the reason why it’s critical to have an energy-efficient HVAC system.

-In 2022, President Biden devised new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save consumers money and stimulate sustainability.
+In 2022, the U.S. government devised new energy-efficiency standards for residential gas furnaces that would greatly decrease emissions, save customers money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
-As of now, very little, as the proposed rule won't go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+With these facts in mind, you may be asking yourself "what happens to my existing furnace"?
+For the time being, not much, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.

 But if you are considering furnace replacement in soon, highly energy-efficient furnaces are ready and available.
 Learn how these furnaces can save you money on your utility bills.